anphetamina/GG-well-trade/README.md

 ## About the project

 Two versions have been developed, the first one is a simple Java client application implementing a Java swing GUI, the second one is a web application implementing a Tomcat server and Primefaces acting as a "glue" between the Java core and the HTML page.
-The prject has been developed using a MVC architecture with a Proxy/Skeleton pattern including a multi-threaded environment, the application setup is modular and easily extendable, the core is essentially a web crawler written in Java.
+The project has been developed using a MVC architecture with a Proxy/Skeleton pattern including a multi-threaded environment, the application setup is modular and easily extendable, the core is essentially a web crawler written in Java.

 ----
 ## GG well trade!
 (BETA)